abhishek-kumar-code/Redfish_Public/Specification.md

 #### Event Message Subscription

-The client locates the eventing service through traversing the SPMA service interface.
+The client locates the eventing service through traversing the Redfish service interface.
 When the eventing service has been discovered, clients subscribe to messages by sending a HTTP POST to the URL of the collection for subscriptions in the Eventing Service for which they are requesting events.
 This should be found off of the root service as described in the schema for that service.

-The specific syntax of the subscription body is found in the SPMA Schema.
+The specific syntax of the subscription body is found in the Redfish Schema.

 On success, the "subscribe" action shall return with HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created "subscription" resource.
 The body of the response, if any, shall contain a representation of the subscription resource.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.

 #### Event Message Objects

-Event message objects POSTed to the specified client endpoint shall contain the properties as described in the SPMA Event Schema.
+Event message objects POSTed to the specified client endpoint shall contain the properties as described in the Redfish Event Schema.

 This event message structure supports a message registry.
 In a message registry approach there is a message registry that has a list or array of MessageIDs in a well known format.
 These MessageIDs are terse in nature and thus they are much smaller than actual messages, making them suitable for embedded environments.
 In the registry, there is also a message.
 The message itself can have arguments as well as default values for Severity and RecommendedActions.